Best business bank accounts for the self-employed and sole traders

 Discover everything you need to know about opening a business bank account if you're self-employed.

-It can be a good idea to create a separate bank account to manage your finances when you’re self-employed.
-A number of providers offer bank accounts that have been designed for those who are self-employed.
+It is a good idea to create a separate bank account to manage your finances when you’re self-employed so you can keep your business and personal finances in different places.
+A number of providers offer bank accounts for those who are self-employed.
+Here we look at how they work, the pros and cons, and how to pick one.

 Reviews of self-employed business accounts